seanf316/P4-Cinema-Go/README.md

 - As a User I want the ability to review Movies so that I can share my thoughts of the Movie with family and friends [#25](https://github.com/seanf316/P4-Cinema-Go/issues/25)
 - As a Developer I can create a nice display for the User to review so that they have an enjoyable experience reviewing Movies on the site [#26](https://github.com/seanf316/P4-Cinema-Go/issues/26)
-- As a User I would like the ability to edit my review so that I can fix and spelling or format issues [#43](https://github.com/seanf316/P4-Cinema-Go/issues/43)
+- As a User I would like the ability to edit my review so that I can fix any spelling or format issues [#43](https://github.com/seanf316/P4-Cinema-Go/issues/43)
 - As a User I would like the ability to delete my review so that I can manage my reviews and in the case of accidentally selecting the wrong Movie and reviewing it [#44](https://github.com/seanf316/P4-Cinema-Go/issues/44)
 - As a User I would like the ability to view all movie reviews so that I can see what my fellow reviewers think of other movies [#45](https://github.com/seanf316/P4-Cinema-Go/issues/45)
 - As a Developer I can create an All Reviews page so that the User can have a nice display containing all reviews [#46](https://github.com/seanf316/P4-Cinema-Go/issues/46)